circonus/docs/content/circonus/on-premises/installation/installation.md

   construct URL hostnames for the components that are used by customers, such as the API and web UI portal. **Must be a fully-qualified domain name (FQDN).**

+cookie_domain
+: (optional) The domain name common to all client-facing endpoints, which will be used for session cookies.
+If absent, the `domain` value is used, and it is assumed that all endpoints are either the same as, or subdomains of, the site domain.
+This option may be useful if your web frontend and API hostnames are not both derived from the site domain.
+For example, if your web and API hosts are "circonus.example.com" and "circonusapi.example.com", respectively, then you would set `cookie_domain` to `example.com`.

 ops_email
 : (required) Email address to be used as a recipient address for various cron